 You’ll need to get medical treatment before coming back to the UK, and you’ll probably have to delay travelling home until you recover.

-Your travel insurance should cover your medical costs and help you get home when you’re well again - assuming you didn't travel against FCO advice and you had the right cover.
+Your travel insurance should cover your medical costs and help you get home when you’re well again - assuming you didn't travel against FCFO advice and you had the right cover.

 The most important thing to do is speak to your insurer before you go on holiday.
 They’ll be able to tell you whether you have a decent amount of cover for any eventuality that might happen.